 Constrained intra prediction.
 When generating intra predictions for blocks in inter slices, only intra-coded reference pixels are used.
-Inter-coded reference pixels are replaced with intra-coded neighbor pixels or default values.
-The general idea is to block the propagation of reference errors that may have resulted from lossy signals.
-Default disabled
+Inter-coded reference pixels are replaced with intra-coded neighbor pixels or default

 2.9 Psycho-visual options

 Left to its own devices, the encoder will make mode decisions based on a simple rate distortion formula, trading distortion for bitrate.
 This is generally effective except for the manner in which this distortion is measured.
 It tends to favor blurred reconstructed blocks over blocks which have wrong motion.
 The human eye generally prefers the wrong motion over the blur and thus x265 offers psycho-visual adjustments to the rate distortion algorithm.